Glasgow Royal Infirmary

 The Glasgow Royal Infirmary (GRI) is a large teaching hospital.
 With a capacity of around 1,000 beds, the hospital campus covers an area of around 20 acre, and straddles the Townhead and Dennistoun districts on the north-eastern fringe of the city centre of Glasgow, Scotland.
 It is managed by NHS Greater Glasgow and Clyde.
-It was originally opened in 1794, with the present main building dating from 1914, with a major extension completed in 1982.
+It was originally opened in 1794, with the present main building dating from 1914, with a major extension built between 1974 and 1982.